 Bixby & Co. has what it calls a ‘bean to bar chocolate factory’ right off the water in Rockland.
 You can visit the factory.

-Black Dinah, which started in a tiny kitchen on Isle au Haut, is now based in the southern cities of Westbrook and Portland.
+Ragged Coast Chocolates, which started in a tiny kitchen on Isle au Haut, is now based in the southern cities of Westbrook and Portland.